August Hermann Francke: Career

+Schooling, 1695-1727

-At the very outset of his labours, he had been profoundly impressed with a sense of his responsibility towards the numerous outcast children who were growing up around him in ignorance and crime.
-After a number of tentative plans, he resolved in 1695 to institute what is often called a "ragged school," supported by public charity.
-A single room was at first sufficient, but within a year it was found necessary to purchase a house, to which another was added in 1697.
+At the very outset of his labours, he had been profoundly impressed with a sense of his responsibility towards the numerous underprivileged children who were growing up around him in ignorance and crime.
+After a number of tentative plans, he resolved in 1695 to institute what is often called a "ragged school", supported by public charity.
+A one-room school was at first sufficient, but within a year it was found necessary to purchase a house, to which another was added in 1697.

 In 1698, there were 100 orphans under his charge to be clothed and fed, besides 500 children who were taught as day scholars.
 The schools grew in importance and were later known as the Franckesche Stiftungen.
 The education given was strictly religious.
 Hebrew was included, while the Greek and Latin classics were neglected; the Homilies of Macarius took the place of Thucydides.

 A chemist, whom Francke had visited on his deathbed, bequeathed to him the recipe for compounding certain medicines, which afterwards yielded an annual income of more than $20,000, and made the institution independent.
-Shortly after its founding, the institution comprised an orphan asylum, a Latin school, a German (or burgher) school, and a seminary for training teachers for these establishments.
+Shortly after its founding, the institution comprised an orphan asylum, a Latin school, a German school (or burgher school), and a seminary for training teachers for these establishments.
 Although Francke's principal aim was religious instruction, he also taught natural science and physical exercises and manual trades.
 He ran an apothecary's shop and, having assisted his friend Carl Hildebrand von Canstein in founding the first modern Bible society, a printing press for publishing cheap copies of the Bible for mass distribution.
 At the time of Francke's death, the schools were frequented by more than 2,300 pupils.

-Francke's schools provided a prototype which greatly influenced later German education.
+In 1698, he also founded the Gynaeceum, the first Protestant higher girls school, influenced by François Fénelon, whose work he had translated from French.
+Its curriculum was different from the orphanage school and the school lasted only until 1730.